Identifying the matrix ring: algorithms for quaternion algebras and quadratic forms: Splitting fields and the Hilbert symbol

 \section{Splitting fields and the Hilbert symbol}

-In this section, we exhibit algorithms for solving the Problem \probsf{IsMatrixRing} over a local field of characteristic not 2: in this setting, our problem is otherwise known as computing the Hilbert symbol.
+In this section, we exhibit algorithms for solving the Problem \probsf{IsMatrixRing} over a local field with residue characteristic not 2: in this setting, our problem is otherwise known as computing the Hilbert symbol.